muno17/neblinita/README.md

 Using PySimpleGUI library to create the GUI.
 ____________________________

-neblina creates two different flavors of reverbs:
+neblinita creates two different flavors of reverbs:

 'luz reverb' - creates harmonic content and a large atmosphere